 An important component of a worldview is our belief system.
-A community's belief system assigns meaning, sets its universal standards of what is good and bad, defines right and wrona behavior. and assigns value of а meaningful or meaningless.
-Our beliefs fundamental form the values we hold to be true. regardless of whether there is evidence support these ideas.
+A community's belief system assigns meaning, sets its universal standards of what is good and bad, defines right and behavior. wrona and value of assigns а meaningful or meaningless.
+Our beliefs form the fundamental values we hold to be true. regardless of whether there is evidence support these ideas.